-Kate presents practical how-to wildlife gardening videos on BBC Gardeners’ World Magazine website and made five films for BBC Springwatch and BBC Gardeners’ World as part of the Garden Watch campaign.
+Kate presents wildlife gardening VTs on BBC Gardeners’ World, from her garden in Brighton.
+She also presents practical how-to wildlife gardening videos on BBC Gardeners’ World Magazine website and has made several films for BBC Springwatch.

-Along with her TV work, Kate writes for a number of publications and regularly appears at events where she demonstrates how to create garden wildlife habitats.
+Along with her TV work, Kate writes for a number of publications and regularly appears at events and flower shows, where she demonstrates how to create garden wildlife habitats.

 Kate has been gardening since she was three and achieved a Merit in the RHS Level 2 Certificate in Horticulture.
-She is patron for amphibian and reptile charity Froglife, and is the Garden Ambassador for butterfly charity Butterfly Conservation
+She is patron for amphibian and reptile charity Froglife and bumblebee charity Bumblebee Conservation Trust, and is the Garden Ambassador for butterfly charity Butterfly Conservation.